omniprojects/ve/README.txt

 Notes:

-I typically build this once and do incremental updates on top of the existing version manually keeping the build scripts in sync as I do -- this allows updates to roll very quickly.
-Re-compiling everything makes many of the binaries change since they have a build date in them.

 I recommend using supervisord as your init for starting servers -- I plan to add example configs for these eventually.